ash47/RendezvousPoint.js/README.md

   - `client/config.js`
     - `isGateway` - If true, this client will act as an outgoing gateway, and route the forwarded connections, if false, this client will bind to the ports defined in `portForwards` and try to connect to the hosts / ports via another gateway
     - `gatewayThreads` - When in gateway mode, this is how many unused connections we will maintain to the RV point
+    - `tryAllInterfaces` - Automatically cycle through every interface on the machine to find an active connection to the interface?
+      - If it finds one that works, it will cache that interface until it starts to fail again
+      - If this is false, it will just use your default interface, which generally won't update if your network connections change
     - `rvConfig` - Options for connecting to the RV point
       - `host` - The RV host to connect to
       - `port` - The RV port to connect to